fabioquarantini/noxie/README.md

-# Hangar #
+# Noxie #

 ## A web development starter kit  ##

-**Hangar** is a web development starter kit, provides project architecture, it's goal is to ease the web developers job.
+**Noxie** is a web development starter kit, provides project architecture, it's goal is to ease the web developers job.